Cartersville Rescue Squad is shutting down - Farmville

 Canaan said the squad was conceived long ago by Cartersville community members who recognized a need for emergency medical services in their area.
 A small group was formed as part of the local fire department as a service to be provided until an ambulance could arrive from the courthouse area.

-After additional community members became involved and realized there was a better way to provide the services, the Cartersville Rescue Squad became a separate identity and the agency was formed.
+After additional community members became involved and realized there was a better way to provide the services, the CVRS became a separate identity and the agency was formed.
 Over the years, the community has supplied the organization with money, helped to build a CVRS building and much more.

 But the squad has not been without issues.